 If you have loose skin on your tummy or have had multiple pregnancies, you are a prime candidate for a tummy tuck.
 Post massive weight loss patients often have this procedure, too.
 The medical term for a tummy tuck is abdominoplasty.
-This surgical procedure is common among women in San Diego, but men occasionally have it, too.
+This surgical procedure is common among women in San Diego, but men have tummy tucks, too.

 There are three basic types of tummy tucks that we perform at La Jolla Cosmetic Surgery Centre—the mini, standard, and extended.
-Which one is best for you will be determined after your surgeon meets with you and examines you.
-An abdominoplasty has a more extensive recovery time than many other cosmetic procedures, but it provides a long lasting and a very effective result.
-After the surgery, there is a truly positive change to your body’s shape, and your tummy will be flatter and tighter.
+Which one is best for you will be determined after your surgeon meets with you.
+Abdominoplasty has a more extensive recovery time than many other cosmetic procedures, but it provides a long-lasting and very effective result.
+After the surgery, there is a truly positive change to the body’s shape, and your tummy will be flatter and tighter.

 Mini Tummy Tuck

 The simplest and easiest tummy tuck to recover from is the “mini” tummy tuck.
 This procedure is typically suited to women who have never had children or only had one pregnancy.
 This procedure is appropriate if there is only a small amount of loose skin in the central lower abdomen.
 In this procedure, the surgeon tightens the skin only and doesn’t “plicate” (repair) the underlying abdominal muscle.
 The scar on the “mini” tummy tuck is normally shorter, horizontal, and usually placed just above the pubic area within the upper pubic hairline.